Pageboy/pageboy.github.io/_posts/2020-01-17-see-something-interesting-take-a-picture.md

 ---
-title: See something interesting.<br/>Take a picture.
+title: See something interesting.
+Take a picture.
 Do some research.
 date: 2020-01-17 13:15:00 Z
 layout: post
 header_feature_image: "/uploads/oilspill.jpg"
 caption:
 flickr_album:
 comments:
+tags:
+  - observations
+  - photography
 ---

 I'm standing at the bus stop and I see an interesting pattern on the ground.
 I am mesmerised.
 Out comes the phone.
 I take a picture.